TheNilesh/nils-keylogger/README.md

 ## Keylogger
 - Form window is not hidden, instead small size at corner
-- Keylogs are not encrypted, all other default settings are hardcoded like sLogging, LogMode etc
+- Keylogs are encrypted with fixed ASCII shift +20
+- If comp Description = "none" then email is not sent

 ## Control Panel
 - Simplify modifying configuration files